veeto

 Key Takeaways

-• Expands observer access to monitor signature verification procedures for mail-in ballots.
+• Expands observer rights to monitor verification and unsigned envelopes.

 Get Involved